| Have a News Tip?

 For extra security, we recommend that you do not bring your phone to the drop-off, as it can help identify your location at any given time.

-If you would like us to follow up for questions, please enclose a method for communication.
+If you would like us to follow up on questions, please enclose a communication method.

 Schedule a Meeting With a Reporter

-Our team welcomes direct contact if you’d like to speak on- or off-the-record.
-If you would like to reach a reporter, please contact the Managing Editor at 937-775-5537 or at [email protected].
+Our team welcomes direct contact if you would like to speak on- or off-the-record.
+If you would like to reach a reporter, please contact the Managing Editor at 937-775-5537 or [email protected].
 You may also use any of the above methods of contact.